Listed in chronological order by year of high school graduation.

-After UNC, Beatty in 1962 became the first man to ever run the Mile indoors in under 4:00.
+After UNC, Beatty in 1960 became the 3rd American to run a sub-4:00 mile.
+In 1962 he became the first man to ever run the Mile indoors in under 4:00.
 Later that year he broke the World Record in the outdoor 2-Mile, and set American Records in the 1500, Mile, 3000, 3-Mile, and 5000.
 Beatty was named 1962 US Athlete of the Year by Track & Field News.

 At the 1960 Rome Olympics there were 4 heats in the 5000m with the top 3 advancing to the Final.
 A foot injury hampered Beatty during his heat and he finished 9th in 14:44.40.

 Kathy McMillan, Hoke County HS, 1976. -- 1976 Montreal Olympics (Silver Medal, Long Jump, 21-10 1/4).
 Also on 1980 team.|

 4-Time NCHSAA LJ Champion (Meet Record 21-7), 3-Time State 220y Champion, twice 100y Champion.